aswnrhdev/eCommerce-Rudopedia.shop/README.md

 Tech Stack 💻
 - Frontend
-HTML5, CSS, JavaScript, Bootstrap for sleek and responsive design.
+HTML5, CSS, JavaScript, Bootstrap for sleek and responsive design

 - Backend
 Node.js with Express for robust server-side logic and efficient routing